asatapathy007/hrmportal/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License
+## 📄 License

-This project is licensed under the MIT License.
+This project is for demonstration purposes.

-## Support
+## 🆘 Support

-For questions or support, please open an issue in the repository.
+For issues or questions:

+1. Check the troubleshooting section above
+2. Review browser console for errors
+3. Verify all configuration files are present
+4. Ensure all dependencies are installed

 ---

-**Note**: This is a demonstration application built to showcase Workday-like HCM functionality.
-It uses mock data and is intended for educational and demonstration purposes.
+**Note**: This is a demo application.
+For production use, implement proper authentication, backend APIs, and security measures.